q2-micom

 Out[3]:

-taxon sample_id reaction flux abundance metabolite direction
+taxon sample_id tolerance reaction flux abundance metabolite direction

 In [4]: res.growth_rates.head()